Rick45/quick-arr-Stack/README.md

 #### Plex Configuration

 Plex Web UI should be available at `localhost:32400/web` (replace `localhost` by your server ip if needed).
-You'll have to login first (registration is free), then Plex will ask you to add your libraries.
+You'll have to log in first (registration is free), and then Plex will ask you to add your libraries.
 I have two libraries:

 - Movies